 They laid me off shortly after.

-Nonetheless, it all turned out well for me.
-I was seven months pregnant, so took the opportunity to prepare for the baby and went on to manage a PMO not long afterward.
 But this experience taught me a great lesson: be able to explain the value you bring to the organization.

 The Benefits of Project Management

 1. Clear Ownership for Project Success